 Are you here to learn more about the St. Bernard’s temperament and what a St. Bernard dog is like in a family environment?
 Then you’ve come to the right place.

-Whether you’re a novice dog owner or you have owned dogs before, it’s always good to learn more about the temperament of the dog you’d like to call yours one day.
-This calm, steady and benign dog might be exactly what you need to balance out a busy family life.
-In the following blog, we will look at their impressive history as human guarding angels, their temperament and whether St. Bernards are a good family dog.
+Whether you’re a novice dog owner or have owned dogs before, it’s always good to learn more about the temperament of the dog you’d like to call yours one day.
+This calm, steady and benign dog might be what you need to balance a busy family life.
+The following blog will examine their impressive history as human guarding angels, their temperament, and whether St. Bernards are a good family dog.
 So, without delay, let’s sniff out all the details!

 History of the St. Bernard

-Saint Bernards were originally bred on the Great St. Bernard Pass on the Italian-Swiss border in a small hospice.
-They worked as alpine search and rescue dogs and saved thousands of lives in treacherous snowy conditions.
-The hospice was named after the Italian monk, Bernard of Menthon, who lived there in the 11th century and who built the monastery to provide food and shelter to travellers.
+Saint Bernards were originally bred in a small hospice on the Great St. Bernard Pass on the Italian-Swiss border.
+They worked as alpine search and rescue dogs, saving thousands of lives in treacherous snowy conditions.
+The hospice was named after the Italian monk Bernard of Menthon, who lived there in the 11th century and built the monastery to provide food and shelter to travellers.
 The hospice acquired the dogs sometime between 1660 and 1670.

-Initially, they were crossbred from Great Danes and the ancestors of Mastiffs, also known as the Romanian Mastiff.
+Initially, they were crossbred from Great Danes and the ancestors of Mastiffs, also known as the Romanian Mastiffs.
 Back then, they were less bulky and had shorter coats.
-They accompanied travellers through the pass and soon the monks discovered their great sense of smell and direction.
+They accompanied travellers through the pass, and soon the monks discovered their great sense of smell and direction.

 The St. Bernard back then looked different to the bulky St. Bernard we see today, with wars, avalanches and other difficult conditions pushing the breed towards extinction.
 To save the line, the monks crossed them with Newfoundlands.
 This gave them a bulkier look by adding to their size and also resulted in a longer coat.
 Unfortunately, this crossbreeding backfired.
 The longer coat was a hindrance in the ice as snow stuck to it, which affected the rescue performance and lead to frostbite.